fsommers/bureaucrat/README.md

 }
 ```

-Based on the detected PII fields, the *bureaucrat* generated synthetic data and used that to populate the newly generated documents.
+Based on the detected PII fields, the *bureaucrat*'s `clone` mode generated synthetic data and used that to populate the newly generated documents.

-This is useful when working with enterprise customers that want to apply document AI tools to their own private documents, but cannot hand you examples of actual documents, due to privacy reasons.
+This is useful when working with enterprise customers that want to apply document AI tools to their own private documents, but cannot hand you examples of actual documents for system training or configuration, due to privacy reasons.
 With *bureaucrat*'s `clone` mode, they can clone and anonymize their private documents, and use those anonymized "clone" documents for configuring a document intelligence system.

 ## Features

-- **Unified Pipeline**: Single command to generate entities → create HTML → convert to PDF
+- **Unified Pipeline**: Single command to generate entities → create HTML → convert to PDF.
+You can also invoke and customize individuals steps in the pipeline.
 - **Multiple AI Providers**: Abstraction layer supporting Google Gemini and Hugging Face
 - **Multi-Language Support**: Generate documents in 40+ languages with culturally appropriate content.
 - **Region-Specific Formatting**: Date formats, email domains, and legal text appropriate for each language/region.
 For example, if you specify Thai as the desired language, it will attempt to generate Thai person and company names, Thai addresses, and Thai currency amounts, and use Thai legal context for appropriate notices and disclosures, etc.